emilyylin/Creator-/README.md

 React Native, Expo, TypeScript, Figma

 # How to Run
 In the project directory, you can run:
-`npm install`
+<br> `npm install`
-`expo start`
+<br> `expo start`
-Download the expo app and scan the QR code if you're on your mobile device.
+<br> Download the expo app and scan the QR code if you're on your mobile device.
 Otherwise, open up an iOS/android emulator.

 Designed by Emma Wu & Developed by Emily Lin